All Episodes

 There's no doubt about the fact that terrorist menace grew and became increasingly obvious during the Clinton administration.

-Just a few highlights, and I can't, I'm not going to read this whole thing because it's uh two almost three pages of bullet points.
+To note, just a few highlights, and I can't, I'm not going to read this whole thing because it's to almost three pages of bullet points.

 Let me count them.